SDSU Archives and Special Collections Policies and Guidelines for Researchers

-In authorizing permission to publish or quote from this material South Dakota State University does not surrender its own right to publish it, or to grant permission to others to do so.
+By authorizing permission to publish or quote from this material, South Dakota State University does not surrender its own right to publish it or grant permission to others to do so.

-The applicant assumes responsibility regarding questions of copyright that may arise in the use of this material.
-Material will be cited as follows: [Collection Name], South Dakota State University Archives, South Dakota State University, Brookings, S.D.
+The applicant assumes the responsibility regarding questions of copyright that may arise in the use of this material.
+The material will be cited as follows: [Collection Name], South Dakota State University Archives, South Dakota State University, Brookings, S.D.

 - Reproduction Charges